TkrUdagawa/website/source/en/tutorial/graph_python.rst

    Method [add_station] is called (Row 47-48), to add every pair of neighboring nodes <station1, station2> in to the graph.
    Method [add_station] will check the map of 'stations'.
 If the map contains the specified station, the station_id will be returned; Otherwise, a new node is created, and its ID is returned after storing the nodeID and station name into the 'stations' map (Row 59-66).
    Mehods [create_node] and [update_node] in Graph regist the new node.
-   At first, [create_node] method is called with its argument set by an unique task name in the ZooKeeper cluster, and the returned value is the nodeId.
+   At first, [create_node] method is called and the returned value is the nodeId.
    After that, a node is added into the graph.
 Then, we regist the key-value <name, "station name"> into the 'property' (Row 63).
    Finally, [update_node] method updates the 'property' with the node created at Row 63 (Row 64).